-HI, MY NAME IS SHANNON SCHUCHARD-YORK, OWNER AND BREEDER OF AKC REGISTERED CHINESE CRESTED DOGS.
+HI, MY NAME IS AMY STREIT, OWNER OF

 All my dogs are treated as a family member, they are very socialized and

 Well taken care of.
 I take great pride in raising beautiful, healthy, sound Puppies that conform to the breed standard.
 These dogs have filled my life With excitement and joy.
 They have that ability to always be able to put a Huge Smile on the face of anyone they meet.
-These dogs are like no other,
+These dogs are like no other, I am so Grateful to have come across this exotic breed of dogs, they are Truly one of a Kind, and have a disposition like no other.

 Our reputation speaks for itself, we are backed by endless references and Pictures of the past puppies we have raised to support the quality which You'll find with us.